 Summer Outdoor Shows

 As we enter the summer show season, think about the additional considerations involved in working outdoor shows.
-Country USA, Oneida Bingo and Casino, EAA; these venues all involve working long hours in sometimes adverse weather conditions and NOT in our usual locations.
-Stagehands should take extra steps to be sure you can works effectively and safely.
+Country USA, Rock USA, Oneida Bingo and Casino, EAA; these venues all involve working long hours in sometimes adverse weather conditions and NOT in our usual locations.
+Take extra steps to be sure you can works effectively and safely.

 Outdoor venues are often located away of other facilities.
 You may not be as familiar with how to get there, so be sure you know where you are going BEFORE you leave home.
+Don't count on your GPS; there may not BE a reliable street address to enter.
 Check our Maps section below, although it is possible you are going somewhere we don't have maps for!
-Take the time to get directions.
+Take the time to get clear directions.

-IF YOU HAVE NEVER WORKED COUNTRY USA BEFORE check out the MAP to Country USA so you know here you are going!
+IF YOU HAVE NEVER WORKED COUNTRY/ROCK USA BEFORE check out the MAP to Country USA so you know here you are going!

 In general, try to get there early: fifteen to thirty min. is good.
 Traffic can be unpredictable, and sometimes is re-routed, so allow time for surprises.
 For Country USA and EAA the police often re-route traffic patterns to handle the unusual loads which the local roads aren't designed for.
 Don't assume it won't be different than you remember, especially as showtime approaches.
 Heavy traffic means traffic jams.
 We still expect you to be ON TIME.
 If it seems you might be late, call the cell phone number for the Steward, which also means it makes sense to get the cell phone numbers BEFORE you leave home!
 If all else fails contact the B.A., but don't be surprised if he isn't there.
 He may be working the show you are headed for!